n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

   - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Rakaar."

-"Reph" and "Rakaar" syllables must be reordered after the syllable-identification stage is complete.
+"Reph" and "Rakaar" characters must be reordered after the syllable-identification stage is complete.